bcgov/nr-gwells/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Work for the team that cannot be written as a user story
+about: Any work that does not directly impact the user
 title: ''
-labels: task
+labels: Task
 assignees: ''

 ---

 **Describe the task**
 A clear and concise description of what the task is.

+**Purpose**
+The reason why this task is needed and/or what value it adds.

 **Acceptance Criteria**
 - [ ] first